cse163/book/book_source/source/module-9-miscellaneous-topics/lesson-27-reading-ethics-in-data-science/case-study-1-tracking-for-safety.md

    <br />

-   There is an additional question here of exactly what the scope of consent user's agree to.
+   There is an additional question here of exactly what the scope of consent users agree to.
 An example (mentioned in the New York Times article linked below): If a user downloads a weather app, and consents that the company use their location data to improve their ability to provide a better service for the customer, is it allowed for that weather app to sell location data to advertisers?
 Some might claim that the advertising brings in money, that lets the developers of the app improve the software they use.
 But others might claim that the user was really giving a much narrower consent that might make it an _ethical_ issue for companies to use that data in scopes where consent was not provided.

 (content:module9:lesson27:case-study-1:further-resources)=